 2.23 In spite of the fact that the State governments have wide powers for regulating the financial actions of the local authorities, one finds that it is in this field where there is much room for improvement.
-This is perhaps because the State governments have not yet organised adequate and competent machinery to deal with the growing volume of work in respect of the local authorities.
+This is perhaps because the State governments have not vet organised adequate and competent machinery to deal with the growing volume of work in respect of the local authorities.
 The budgets are treated as routine communications and are examined mostly at the clerical levels and passed with certain routine remarks.
-In most cases, we understand that approval is accorded even without examining the documents received.
-The detailed examination is conducted only in case the State government has received complaints about serious irregularities.
-This ad hoc approach towards the governance of local authorities can hardly be expected to strengthen the system.
-The State governments have to adopt an approach of a 'true friend and guide' to the local bodies.
+In most cases, we understand that approval is accorded even without examining the The detailed examination documents received. is conducted only in case the State government has received complaints about serious irregularities.
+This ad hoc approach towards the governance of local authorities can hardly be expected to streng-The State governments have to adopt an then the system approach of a 'true friend and guide' to the local bodies.